fblascogarma/frontend_starter/README.md

 py -3 -m venv name_of_project

+If that doesn't work, try

+python3 -m venv name_of_project

 Go to the folder that contains the virtual environment folder

 And to activate the virtual environment type